bruchim/react-native-perf-logger/README.md

 # react-native-perf-logger

 ## background
+This library created to enable production measurement of your react native application.
-This library based on Parashuram's blog: [React Native Performance Playbook](http://blog.nparashuram.com/2018/11/react-native-performance-playbook-part-i.html)
+- In the first phase (based on Parashuram's blog: [React Native Performance Playbook](http://blog.nparashuram.com/2018/11/react-native-performance-playbook-part-i.html)) - I tried to measure the duration of app's startup time.
+- On the way, allow measurement of memory consumption, battery consumption and other footprints of your application.

 ## Getting started